-Most people juice their vegetables in order to consume them in an easily digestible form.
+Most people juice their vegetables with a NutriBullet in order to consume them in an easily digestible form.
 When vegetables are juiced, the insoluble fiber is stripped from the produce.
 And while fiber is still a vital dietary component, removing it enhances the absorption of certain phytonutrients which include enzymes.
 The result is a better mechanism of delivering nutrients to the body.
 Also, individuals who find it hard to consume whole vegetables can reap the numerous benefits they have to offer.

 Juices don’t require much digestion.
 Compared to normal solid foods which take hours after consumption to deliver nourishment to the body, juices allow immediate absorption of nutritional components.
 The rapid absorption means the digestive system rests for a while.

 The body can then utilize the saved energy to eliminate old matter that tends to clog the small intestines.
 It is estimated that the average person holds between 5 to 10 pounds of old, toxic matter in their gut.
 Replacing some meals with vegetable juices would be an ideal way of releasing the ‘clutter’, giving the digestive system a chance to restore and rejuvenate.